apluslms/a-plus/doc/README.md

    $ python3 manage.py compilemessages
    ```

-The final step can also be used to ensure that the translations work, when the code is ran in a container and mounted to `/srv/`.
+The final step can also be used to ensure that the translations work, when the code is run in a container and mounted to `/srv/`.